 Muchhe fele shob jorota…muchhe fele shob jorotaaa…

+As the last line played, Sneha tried to hold Abir’s hand tighter.
+Instead, Abir pressed her hand firmly against the left side of his chest.
+Sneha felt his heartbeat- dhuk dhuk… dhuk dhuk… dhuk dhuk… dhuk dhuk… He did not let go, holding her hand there until the song ended.
 At half past ten, Abir pulled up in the hotel parking lot and sat quietly for a while, still holding her hand.
-Then suddenly said, I'll try to come tomorrow again, for a bit.
-Though I can't promise.
-If I can't make it, don't feel sad, please.
+Then he suddenly said, I will try to come tomorrow again, for a bit.
+Although I can't promise.
+If I can't make it, do not feel sad, please.
 His words nearly moved her to tears, not out of sadness, but because she was so deeply touched.
 With great effort, she held them back.

 Seeing him in Rajshahi at all had been a miracle to Sneha.
-And then a day like this, morning all the way through to night, like something from a dream.
+And then a day like this, morning all the way through to night, it was like something from a dream.
 A day this beautiful had never come to her before.

-Sneha smiled and said, don't be stressed!
+Sneha smiled and said, Don't be stressed!
 If you can, come.
-If you can't, we'll meet again.
+If you cannot, we will meet again.
 No worries.
 Before Abir left, both of them went a little quiet.
-He said more than once, I don’t feel like to go.
+He said more than once, I don't feel like going.
 I want to stay a little longer with you.
 But I have to...
 It was written all over his face and in his voice that leaving her like this made him really sad.
-Sneha wanted to stay a little longer with him too.
-But instead, she said, it’s late.
+Sneha wanted to stay a little longer with him, too.
+But instead, she said, It's late.
 You should go now.
-Then she kissed his hand and was stepping out of the car.

-Abir then said- if you can, arrange a little bit of whisky for tomorrow, please!
+Then she kissed his hand and stepped out of the car.
+Abir then said, “If you can, arrange a little bit of whiskey for tomorrow, please!”
 Sneha laughed and stepped out.
 He waved and drove away.
 She stayed there until the car disappeared from sight.
-Back in her room, she texted Abir- Happy Valentine's Day, Amon!
+Back in her room, she texted Abir- Happy Valentine’s Day, Amon!
 Half an hour later, his reply came- Oops!
-Happy Valentine's Day, Mademoiselle!
+Happy Valentine’s Day, Mademoiselle!